 For North Dakota purposes, corrected Forms 1099, 1042-S, and W-2G cannot be electronically filed but must be filed on paper.
-There is no state transmittal form to be submitted with the corrected forms.
+There is no state transmittal form to be submitted with the corrected forms; submit a copy of the Form 1096 filed with the corrected forms for federal purposes.